-The Atlas 55 identification code is located on the top cover or on the side, behind the grease fittings of each landing gear leg (Figure 1 and 2).
-The first number is the part number, described below, and the second number is the serial number.
+The Mark V and Heavy Duty Mark V identification code is located, behind the grease fittings of each landing gear leg (Figure 1).
+The first number is the serial number, described below, and the second number is the part number.
 In order to properly identify the HOLLAND® landing gear and its components when communicating with SAF-HOLLAND or a dealer, please record the part and serial numbers below and refer to them when ordering replacement parts.